gbdev/pandocs/src/CGB_Registers.md

 be paused as described below while the banks are switched).

-Upon halting the CPU (using the [halt instruction](<#Using the HALT Instruction>)), the transfer will also be halted and will be resumed only when the CPU resumes execution.
+Upon halting the CPU (using the [halt instruction](<#Using the HALT Instruction>)), the transfer will also be halted and will be resumed only when the CPU resumes execution ([test rom](https://github.com/alloncm/MagenTests?tab=readme-ov-file#vram-dma-hblank-mode) exhibiting this behaviour).

 Reading from Register FF55 returns the remaining length (divided by $10, minus 1), a value of $FF indicates that the transfer has completed.
 It